Skip to main content Skip to navigation

 Students will be provided with a virtualised environment simulating a small networked infrastructure.
 Students will be required to plan, prepare, execute and report on a penetration test.
 The report is aimed at stakeholders with varied technical abilities from managers who have strong technical abilities to senior management interested only in an executive summary.

-In module test testing the ability to harden network and systems security configuration 20% 10 hours
+Hardening network and systems security configuration 20% 10 hours No

 Students are tested on their understanding of network and systems security configuration.
 Students will be provided with a network environment which contains multiple faults.
 They will undertake a sequence of tests on the network and then determine problems with the configuration - making recommendations and changes as appropriate.